-Saudi king orders Khashoggi probe, Trump sends Pompeo to discuss case
+Trump says 'rogue killers' may be behind Khashoggi disappearance

 But concern over the disappearance has seen media organizations and a growing number of attendees pull out of a “Davos in the Desert” investment conference set for Oct.
 23-25, which has become the biggest show for investors to promote Saudi Crown Prince Mohammed bin Salman’s reform vision.

 On Monday, a source familiar with the matter said Blackstone CEO Stephen Schwarzman and BlackRock Chief Executive Larry Fink were pulling out of the summit.
 Both companies declined comment.
+CNBC reported that Mastercard CEO Ajay Banga would not attend either.

 Saudi Arabia’s Public Investment Fund (PIF), which hosts the conference, has tentatively committed $20 billion to an infrastructure investment planned with Blackstone Group.
 Prince Mohammed told Reuters last year that Blackstone and BlackRock Inc were planning to open offices in the kingdom.